tbrlpld/blog/content/depend-on-abstractions-rather-than-implementations-in-python.md

 ```

 No warnings so far.
-We have not "told" `mypy` that we only want to use the
+We are using an interface that we shouldn't and `mypy` is not warning us.

-"interface" (attributes and methods) defined by the abstract base class.
+ This is because we have not "told" `mypy` yet that we only want to use the "interface" (attributes and methods) defined by the abstract base class.

-Let’s tell `mypy` that we only want to use the functionality of the abstract base class .
+Let’s tell `mypy` that we only want to use the functionality of the abstract base class.
 To do so, we add a type annotation to declare our variable to be of the abstract base class’ type.
 ```python
 import abstract  # add this import import concrete